Quasinormal modes and echoes of a double braneworld: quasinormal modes and echo of the branes

 We have studied the QNMs of the thick brane in the frequency-domain by various methods.
 These results show how these fluctuations oscillate and decay when the thick brane is perturbed.
 But this is not complete, only in the frequency-domain research lacks a description of the evolution of these fields waveform, the relative amplitude, etc. Therefore, it is necessary to consider the evolution of the $1+1$ wave equation~\eqref{evolutionequation}.
 First, we still consider the case of $\delta=1$, where the effective potential has an analytical expression in $z$ coordinate.
 We can easily change the coordinates to the light-cone coordinates $u=t+z$ and $v= t-z$ for evolution.
 Then evolution equation~\eqref{evolutionequation} can be written as

 We consider firstly the initial data is a Gauss packet with width $\sigma$ and located at $v_{c}$

 We chose the Gaussian wave packet with width $k\sigma=1$ and located at $kv_{c}=20$.
 We set the parameter $a$ to $a/k=1$.
 The evolution waveform of Gauss pulse is shown in Fig.~\ref{qnmsploteven}, which show how the initial wave packet evolves over time at different locations in the extra dimension.
 It can be seen that after the initial oscillation damping, the evolution of the wave packet tends to be a sinusoid.
 The frequencies of these final sinusoids does not depend on the extraction point $z_{\text{ext}}$, but the amplitude decreases with $z_{\text{ext}}$.
 This is due to the existence of a bound zero mode of the thick brane, which does not decay.
-To illustrate this more clearly, we extract the late maximum amplitude of the evolved waveform at different points and compare it with the analytic zero mode~\eqref{zeromodesolution}, the results are shown in Fig.~\ref{zeromoderfit}.
+Specifically, according to the analytic solution ~\eqref{zeromodesolution} of the zero mode and the decomposition ~\eqref{decomposition2}, the time-dependent solution of the zero mode is $\phi_{0}(t,z)=\sin(\omega t)\left[1+\left(kz\right)^{2s}\right]^{\frac{-3}{4s}}$.
+Thus, if we observe at the extra dimensional fixed point, the evolutionary behavior of the zero mode with time is the undecayed sinusoid.
+To confirm our analysis, we extract the late maximum amplitude of the evolved waveform at different points and compare it with the analytic zero mode~\eqref{zeromodesolution}, the results are shown in Fig.~\ref{zeromoderfit}.
 It can be seen that the profile obtained by the numerical evolution is consistent with the shape of the analytic zero mode.
+This confirms our previous analysis and strengthens the confidence of our numerical evolutionary results.

 However, because the information of the QNMs is covered by the zero mode, it is difficult to obtain the information of the QNMs of the thick brane from the evolution of the Gaussian wave packet.
 There are two ways to solve this problem, one is to place the extraction point far away from the zero point of the extra dimension $z$, then the effect of the zero mode becomes very weak.
 But that requires a lot of computing resources.
 Another method is given by the symmetry of the brane.
 Because of the $Z_2$ symmetry, the KK mode can only be odd or even.
 It is clear that the zero mode is an even function, and the first excited state, the first QNM, is odd-parity.
 Therefore, when we consider that the initial wave packet is static and odd-parity, only the odd-parity QNMs will be excited, so that we can study the evolution waveform of odd-parity QNMs.
 The form of a static odd wave packet is as follows